-Use bird netting made from sustainable materials, like jute.
+Use bird netting made from sustainable materials, like jute or metal.
 Plastic bird netting is a mess, and ends up being thrown away all the time.

 Just like bird netting, plastic trellises are made from weak plastic that breaks and ends up in the trash can.
 There are biodegradable options on the market as a better alternative.

 Farm stores sell bedding like pine shavings in large plastic bags.
 While this could be an option if you can’t find anything else, try and get bulk bedding without the packaging.
 For example, many landscaping businesses sell bulk wood chips that will get the job done.

 This is a bonus tip because it doesn’t directly reduce your farm waste and may actually add to your garbage can.
 However, this waste was already going to your local landfill and you upcycling it reduces the local trash load tremendously.

 Food banks, bakeries, and dairies near you throw away tons of food every year.
 That stale bread, damaged produce, and expired dairy can be fed to livestock on your homestead!

 You might be throwing away a lot of plastic bread bags milk jugs, but these were already on the way to the dump.
 You removed the food and caused less methane production from the landfill!

 Plastic oil containers, gas cans, and other fluids required for motorized tools are avoidable by opting for hand-powered tools where possible.
 You can also choose electric-powered tools if hand power isn’t sufficient.